mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 <img src="struct.png">

 Structs typically define one or more constructors to allow setting the fields.
-Here is how we expand the example above to include a constructor.
+Here is how we expand the example above to include a constructor:

 ```C#
 struct ColorPoint{